intelowlproject/IntelOwl/docs/source/Installation.md

 If you like, you could use AWS SQS instead of Rabbit-MQ to manage your queues.
 In that case, you should change the parameter `CELERY_BROKER_URL` to `sqs://` and give your instances on AWS the proper permissions to access it.

 Also, you need to set the environment variable `AWS_SQS` to `True` to activate the additional required settings.
+~why AWS SQS instead of Rabbit-MQ?
+/SQS would be my preference over RabbitMQ, here is why.
+SQS is a managed service.
+So you don't have to worry about operational aspects of running a messaging system including administration, security, monitoring etc.

 #### ...
 More coming